DeltaSilver/Armored-Core-6-Archipelago/README.md

   missions, arena, and mercenary ranks (plus optional archive logs).
 - The `archive_logs` option relies on archive collection flags that are still being verified; treat that option as experimental for now.
+- Crashing during a mission will remove all items recived during that mission.